Natalie's Health

 Gingerbread Pancakes ingredients

-• ROLLED OATS: Hearty, healthy, and filling, oats are are a great choice for breakfast since they are an excellent source of fiber, especially beta-glucan, a type of soluble fiber that keeps our heart healthy.
-They also support healthy digestion and the growth of good bacteria in our bowels, which is essential for our immunity.
-I used rolled oats here, but you can use quick oats if you like.
+• Oats.
+Hearty, healthy, and filling, oats are the most used ingredients in my cooking.
+I use them as a substitute for regular flour.
+Oats are an excellent source of fiber, especially beta-glucan, a type of soluble fiber that keeps our hearts healthy.
+They also support healthy digestion and strong immunity.
+I used rolled oats in this recipe, but you can use quick oats if you like.

-• MILK: I used oat milk, but you can use whatever milk you prefer or have.
+• Milk of choice.
+I used oat milk, but you can use whatever milk you prefer.
 Note that coconut milk won't work well here.

-• BLACKSTRAP MOLASSES: Blackstrap molasses is a byproduct of the sugar's cane sugar-making process.
+• Blackstrap molasses.
+It's a byproduct of the sugar cane sugar-making process.
 It is a dark, somewhat bitter tasting with a subtle sweetness.
-It contains many essential vitamins and minerals – like iron, calcium, magnesium, vitamin B6, and selenium (1).
+It contains many essential vitamins and minerals – like iron, vitamin B6, and selenium (1).
 That makes blackstrap molasses a great addition to a healthy diet.
 And because of its distinctive taste, a great addition to holiday sweet treats.

-• HEMP SEEDS: They are an excellent source of healthy Omega-3s, but also a great source of proteins.
-Great addition to pancakes.
-You can substitute hemp seeds with chia seeds or flax seeds.
+• Hemp seeds.
+They are an excellent source of healthy Omega-3s, but also a great source of proteins.

 Other pantry ingredients you’ll need: